wkumari/draft-wkumari-opsawg-sdi/README.md

    are methods which vendors may want to consider.

-   During the manufacturing stage, when the device is initially powered on, it will generate a public-private keypair.
+   During the manufacturing stage, when the device is initially powered on, it will generate a public-private key pair.
 It will send its unique device identifier and the public key to the vendor's Certificate Publication Server to be published.
-The vendor's Certificate Publication Server should only accept certificates from the manufacturing facility, and which match vendor defined policies (for example, extended key usage, extensions, etc.)  Note that some devices may be constrained, and so may send the raw public key and unique device identifier to the certificate publication server, while more capable devices may generate and send self-signed certificates.
+The vendor's Certificate Publication Server should only accept certificates from the manufacturing facility, and which match vendor defined policies (for example, extended key usage, and extensions) Note that some devices may be constrained, and so may send the raw public key and unique device identifier to the certificate publication server, while more capable devices may generate and send self-signed certificates.